 Conclusions and recommendations

-The GBR permitting authority responsible for implementation of the GBR permitting regime can be established within the existing administrative authority responsible for issuing air, water or waste permits.
+The GBR permitting authority responsible for implementation of the GBR permitting regime can be established within the existing administrative authority responsible for issuing air, water, or waste permits.
 It is possible to add the GBR permitting function to the existing permitting department.
 The existing permitting officers will have less work with media based permits, so the staff with experience from GBR sectors can be appointed to carry out GBR permitting function.
 Alternatively the GBR authority can be established within the integrated permitting authority in the case, where GBR cover all environmental media and require similar consultation procedure like the integrated permitting.

 The GBR authority has to be established one year before the actual start of issuing GBR permits in order to ensure the preparatory tasks.
 The main preparatory tasks are cooperation on establishing the inventory of installations and establishing administrative mechanism for consultations with authorities which are issuing media based permits and in the GBR regime their competence will be transformed to consultation on the draft GBR permit.